arnondora/wordpress-paper-theme/README.md

 # wordpress-paper-theme
 Paper Theme for blog wordpress.
-Based from Bootstrap
+Based on Bootstrap